ForgeRock/tntp-clear/docs/clear/README.md

 ## Outputs

-This node retrieves the user's verification results and stores them in transient state.
+None

 ## Outcomes

-`Continue`

-Successfully verified and redirected the user.
+`Continue` Successfully verified and redirected the user.

-`Error`

-There was an error during the verification process.
+`Error` There was an error during the verification process.

 ## Troubleshooting